-TRANSCRIPT - A certified copy of the student's permanent academic record on file in the Office of Admissions and Records.
+TRANSCRIPT - A certified copy of the student's permanent academic record on file in the Office of the Registrar.
 The transcript lists each course the student has taken and the final grade received.

 UNDERGRADUATE - A student who has not yet obtained a bachelor's degree.